jdi-docs/jdi-light/source/includes/_documentation.md

     .collapse.navbar-collapse for grouping and hiding navbar contents by a parent breakpoint.

-Here’s an example of all the sub-components included in a responsive light-themed navbar that automatically collapses at the lg (large) breakpoint.
+Here are the examples of all the sub-components included in a responsive light-themed navbar that automatically collapses at the lg (large) breakpoint.
+Bootstrap v4.3 code is provided below each example.
 <br>
 1. Navbar with content <br>
 ![Supported content](../images/bootstrap/navbar-supported-content-normal.png)<br>